Senzoku District

 “Who says I’m an idealist?”

 “All missionaries start out as idealists.
-They all think they’re gonna convert the world.”
+They think they’re gonna convert the world.”

 “Not me.
-You know that goal-setting seminar the first day in the mission home?
-Well, the mission president got up and went through this spiel about how we’ve got to think big and baptize everybody we see and all that.
+You know that goal-setting seminar the first day at the mission home?
+Well, the mission president got up and went through this spiel about how we’ve got to think big and baptize everybody we look at.
 So I’m really hyped and I’m thinking big and I write down fifty for my mission goal.”

 “What’d they hit you with?”